April 23, 2026

 Q1–Q2: Gap Analysis & Policy Updates

 Early 2025 demands concentrated focus on fundamental assessment activities.
-Financial entities must execute comprehensive gap analysis protocols evaluating existing ICT risk management frameworks against prescribed DORA parameters.
-Such analytical exercises must identify compliance deficiencies across all five regulatory pillars.
+Financial entities must execute comprehensive gap analysis protocols evaluating existing ICT risk management frameworks.
+Concurrently, focus must shift toward preparation of Information Registers (RoI) for submission to National Competent Authorities.

 Q3: Testing & Incident Simulation Exercises